-- This is a relatively new topic for the IFS Public Economics lectures. - This lecture will consider: - 1.
-Why you as economists should care about healthcare. - 2.
+This lecture will consider:

+- 1. Why you as economists should care about healthcare. - 2.
+How the provision of healthcare differs across countries. - 3.
 Major developments in the economics of healthcare since 1990.

 1. Health is valued very highly

 - Estimates for the value of a quality adjusted life year (QALY) range from $\pounds 20,000$ to several hundred thousand pounds - Politically contentious (to say the least) - Health is an input or component of human capital - Important when studying individual or social welfare